ministryofjustice/laa-secure-document-storage-api/README.md

 This command will copy the file from the project root directory into the S3 bucket, if this works the bucket is setup correctly.

+#### Instructions for docker install
+Ensure that you have the Docker engine running.
+Then run the following command from the root of the project to create and start up the docker container

+    docker compose up

 #### Other useful S3 commands

 Listing buckets